dmytrovoytko/MLOps-churn-prediction/README.md

 - Clone repositoty, `cd MLOps-churn`
 - steps 3. and 4. from above

 NB Tested with python 3.11 and 3.12.
 As packages versions might conflict with yours, Github CodeSpaces could be a good solution.
-Or you can just create a new virtual environment using `python -m venv mlopsenv` and then `source mlopsenv/bin/activate`.
+Or you can just create a new virtual environment using `python -m venv mlopsenv` and then `source mlopsenv/bin/activate`, or by using `pipenv install`.

 ### :arrow_heading_down: Dataset

 Dataset files are small enough, included in repo.
 Located in `./train_model/data/` directory.
-You can switch dataset in `./train_model/settings.py`, as well as paths and other parameters.
+You can switch dataset in `train_model/settings.py`, as well as paths and other parameters.
 Data preprocessing includes removing some unuseful columns, fixing missing values and encoding categorical columns.
 Encoders are different for each dataset as columns set differs, so stored in separate directories (with models).

 ![Dataset details](/screenshots/dataset-info-1.png)